Why it’s bad advice to “describe benefits, not features”

 When—and why—to mention benefits

-If, as a buyer, you discover that a particular ebook reader has the feature of cellular connectivity, you may think “So what?
+If, as a buyer, you discover that a particular ebook reader has the feature of cellular connectivity, you may think, “So what?
 How would that be useful?”
 So you may appreciate an explanation of the benefits of cellular connectivity—that it allows you to buy and instantly download books from anywhere in the world.
-If you finish your book while you’re lying on the beach on vacation, you can instantly choose and start a new one.
+If you finish your book while lying on the beach on vacation, you can instantly choose and start a new one.

 Sometimes, even obvious benefits are worth stating.
 You might understand that a flight will take you to a sunny Italian resort, but an explicit mention of that benefit will still psychologically take you there.
 It activates those neurons.